nsatyarthy/eth-env/README.md

 # How to Setup a Private Ethereum Blockchain

+* Overview

+Creates a 4-node private network.
+Scripts assume that the network is called 'cicada'.

-* Directory Structure - Name the network 'cicada' when prompted by the scripts.
-Scripts will create a cicada directory tree in $HOME as shown below.
+* Directory Structure - Scripts will create a cicada directory tree in $HOME as shown below.

   ```
   cicada